yxxhelen/Miniproject_Thesis/doc/thonny.md

 ### Windows

-If on Windows and you used the Thonny .exe file from [Thonny.org](https://thonny.org/) or
+If on Windows one can use the Thonny .exe file from [Thonny.org](https://thonny.org/) or